Ouattara Watts

-Ouattara Watts (born May 27, 1957) is an American artist from Ivory Coast known for his multimedia paintings that incorporate African and Western aesthetics and depict themes of spirituality and modernity.
+Ouattara Watts (born May 27, 1957) is an Ivory Coast-born American visual artist, known for his multimedia paintings that incorporate African and Western aesthetics and depict themes of spirituality and modernity.
 His work has been exhibited in reputable collections internationally, and he is classified by Christie's as a "Top Artist."

 Watts studied at l'École nationale supérieure des Beaux-Arts in Paris, France.

 In Paris, he met Jean-Michel Basquiat at an exhibition opening in January 1988.
 Basquiat was impressed by Watts's paintings and convinced him to move to New York City.
 They had a very short but important collaboration.
 In the documentary Basquiat, Une Vie, Watts was filmed in his studio, working and talking about Basquiat.

 Watts has spent much of his career in New York.

 Early life and education

 Ouattara Watts was born on May 27, 1957 in Abidjan on the Ivory Coast.
 He was given the name Bakari Ouattara at birth but later switched his name to Ouattara Watts when he moved to New York.
 Watts was raised in a household that practiced a syncretic religion, which combined beliefs from several religious traditions, including Christianity, Judaism, Islam, and their native West African spirituality.
 His father was a surgeon and an African spiritual healer.
 Throughout Watt's childhood, he gained a formal education as well as spiritual schooling.
 At age seven, Watts began painting and drew images for his spiritual initiation ceremony.

 When Watts was sixteen, he dropped out of school and began studying art with books he found at Abidjan’s French Cultural Center, and took an interest to modern art, including works by Pablo Picasso and Amedeo Modigliani.
 Inspired by their work, he relocated to Paris in 1977, at the age of nineteen, to further his education at the Ecole des Beaux-Arts.
 Watts also took classes in Paris with Jacques Yankel, a French painter who mentored students from Abibjan.
 He spent the next several years working in Paris and reflecting on the material he had learned.
-Watts stated, “I needed to make a synthesis of everything I had learned in Africa and everything that I was learning in the West… I had to assimilate it all.”
+Watts stated, “I needed to make a synthesis of everything I had learned in Africa and everything that I was learning in the West...
+I had to assimilate it all.”